Badhouse-Ventures/Master-Plan/README.md

 ### Who are we?

 The Badhouse team core is, and will always be, current and former startup operators.
+See: https://www.linkedin.com/company/badhouse-ventures

 If you'd like to get in touch with us, feel free to reach out to: hello[at]badhouse.ca